overlookmotel/sequelize-hierarchy/README.md

 Nested hierarchies for Sequelize

 Under development.
-API is unstable.
-Not suitable for use quite yet.
+API is stable but not suitable for use quite yet.

-Requires latest master 2.0.0-dev of Sequelize
+Requires master recent v2.0.0-dev version of Sequelize.
+As of 24 May 2014, the necessary hooks in Sequelize are not yet present, awaiting a PR to be accepted.

 ## Usage